Wildlife

 Family: Sandpipers (Scolopacidae)

-A common sight around the edges of our seasonal pond.
+Used to be a common sight around the edges of our seasonal pond.
 Difficult to get up close to for a good picture.
+Since around 2012 we haven't seen them anymore.

 Family: Sandpipers (Scolopacidae)